Struck Down but not Destroyed

 So, I started training for my first ultramarathon.
 Instead of setting my sights on a 50k, I went ahead and signed up for a 100 miler.
 In December of 2013, I ran my first ultramarathon at the Cajun Coyote 100 miler.
 It was tough!
 It’s a rooty course and I turned my ankle pretty bad around mile 40 and then around mile 60.
 It was swollen and funky, but I had a race to finish.
 I finished in 5th place with a time of 22 hours and 40 minutes!
 I loved it!
 Hurt so good!
 Since then, I’ve gone back and done some 50Ks, 50 milers, other 100 mile races, Boston, and even a 126.2 miler.

-I’ve got plenty of miles left in me and many adventures left to run!
+Lord willing, I’ve got plenty of miles left in me and many adventures left to run!

 Tahoe City - Photo by @howiesternphoto / @rokisphoto